microsoft/nni/examples/trials/benchmarking/automlbenchmark/README.md

 By default, the script runs the benchmark on all embedded tuners in NNI.
 If provided a list of tuners in [tuner-names], it only runs the tuners in the list.
 Currently, the following tuner names are supported: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "Hyperband", "BOHB".
 It is also possible to evaluate custom tuners.
 See the next sections for details.

-Note: the SMAC tuner has to be manually installed before any experiments can be run on it.
-Please refer to [this page](https://nni.readthedocs.io/en/stable/Tuner/BuiltinTuner.html?highlight=nni%5Bsmac%5D#smac) for more details on installing SMAC.
+Note: the SMAC tuner and the BOHB advisor has to be manually installed before any experiments can be run on it.
+Please refer to [this page](https://nni.readthedocs.io/en/stable/Tuner/BuiltinTuner.html?highlight=nni) for more details on installing SMAC and BOHB.

 ### Run customized benchmarks on existing tuners
 To run customized benchmarks, add a benchmark_name.yaml file in the folder `./nni/benchmarks`, and change the `benchmark` variable in `runbenchmark_nni.sh`.
 See `./automlbenchmark/resources/benchmarks/` for some examples of defining a custom benchmark.